isc-projects/stork/doc/devel.rst

           $ rake unittest_backend POSTGRES_ADDR=host:port

 By default it points to ``localhost:5432``.
-Similarly, if the db setup requires a password, it's convenient to set up PGPASSWORD variable to 'storktest'.
+Similarly, if the db setup requires a password other than the default ``storktest``, it's convenient to set up PGPASSWORD variable accordingly.
 This can be done the following way:

 .. code:: console

-          $ rake unittest_backend PGPASSWORD=storktest
+          $ rake unittest_backend PGPASSWORD=secret123

 Note there's no need to create the storktest database itself.
 It is created and destroyed by the Rakefile target.